MicroscopyGuy/8TileGame/README.md

 The goal is to reach the final arrangement from the initial arrangement by swapping the blank tile with adjacent tiles.

-## How does Breadth First Search Work to find the fastest solution?
+## How does Breadth First Search work to find the fastest solution?
 BFS is a graph (nodes connected by edges) traversal algorithm which searches layer by layer.
 One example is if used to search for oil, it would shave off a layer of earth one at a time until the search was fruitful or it couldn't search anymore.
 It would then know that any oil